TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 5 - Availability Dashboards/3.5.2-vsphere-availability/_index.md

 ![](3.5.2-fig-2.png)

 Select a cluster from the above
 - The cluster uptime will be automatically plotted.
-It’s using 25%, 50%, and 75% as the threshold for red, orange and yellow respectively.
+It's using 25%, 50%, and 75% as the threshold for red, orange and yellow respectively.
 The reason for low threshold is the 5 minute window.
 A complete 5 minute downtime is only 0.0116% when measured against a 30-day SLA.
 If the uptime was 100%, it will only go down to 99.9884%
 - The ESXi in the selected cluster table will be automatically filled up.
 For more context, you can add a property widget that lists the selected ESXi Host properties.
 - The 'Connected to vCenter' and 'Maintenance State' columns are not the average values, as both are string.
 However, they display the last state in the selected period.
 This allows you to go back to a specific point in time and view availability at that point.